ninjaboy/book-exploring-async-basics/src/8_9_infrastructure.md

     let ident = self.generate_identity();
     let taken = self.callback_queue.contains_key(&ident);

-    // if there is a collision or the identity is already there we loop until we
+    // if there is a collision or the identity is already there, we loop until we
     // find a new one.
 We don't cover the case where there are `usize::max_value()`
-    // number of callbacks waiting since that if we're fast and queue a new event
+    // callbacks waiting, since if we're fast and queue a new event
-    // every nanosecond that will stilltake 585 years to do on a 64 bit system. if !taken {
+    // every nanosecond, that would still take 585 years on a 64 bit system. if !taken {
         ident
     } else {